Tibaud/morpion/README.md

 # Morpions

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/tic_tac_toe`.
 To experiment the game, execute `ex/gametest.rb`.

 ## Installation